Citizen Initiative Process

 - Registering canvassers.

-- Providing each registered canvasser with identification documents (ID) that must be produced on request while canvassing.
+- Providing each registered canvasser with identification documents (ID) that must be produced, on request, while canvassing.

 Elections Alberta will send out canvasser identification within 2 to 3 business days of receiving completed and valid applications from the proponent.
 This may be extended should a significant volume of canvasser applications for badges be received in a short time period.
+Please note that statutory holidays and office closures may affect this timeline.

 What are the Requirements for Collecting Signatures?

 Only signatures collected as outlined below, on official Citizen Initiative petition signature sheets issued to the proponent by Elections Alberta, will be accepted.
+Canvassing and signature collection cannot begin before the Chief Electoral Officer issues the official initiative petition.

 Proponents are responsible for: